-Relationships Nature of the relationship

-Standard Metals Exploration Ltd. ("Standard") Standard Metals Exploration Ltd. is a private company controlled by an officer and director of the Company.
+Relationships Nature of the relationship Standard Metals Exploration Ltd. ("Standard") Standard Metals Exploration Ltd. is a private company controlled by an officer and director of the Company.
 Standard Metal provides geological exploration services for the Company.

-Key management Key management are those personnel having the authority and responsibility for planning, directing and controlling the Company and include the President and Chief Executive Officer, Directors, Chief Financial Officer, and Senior Geologist.
+Key management are those personnel having

+the authority and responsibility for planning,

+directing and controlling the Company and

+include the President and Chief Executive

+Officer, Directors, Chief Financial Officer, and
-Coological

-Geological exploration

-Services provided for the period ended services Manageme

-July 31, 2016 SCI VICES

-Standard \$ 14,427 \$ 30,000

-Geological
+Senior Geologist.

-Services provided for the period ended exploration
+Services provided for the period ended October 31, 2016 Geological exploration services Management services Standard \$ 38,175 \$ 45,000 Services provided for the period ended October 31, 2015 Geological exploration services Management services

-services Management

-July 31, 2015 services Management services

-- \$ 15,643 -